 And 'round her shoulders was the Galway shawl

 Today these shawls are very rare, some of them are exhibited at the National Museum of Ireland-Country Life in Castlebar or jealously treasured in private collections by the families in the Gaeltacht.
-Some gorgeous examples are on display at Tigh Plunkett Pub in Sconce - Lettermore.
+Some gorgeous examples are displayed at Tigh Plunkett Pub in Sconce - Lettermore.